derrick0714/web_search_engin/indexing/readme.txt

 										we build a min heap of that size, everytime we extract the root of the heap, we fill in another intermediate posting from the file of the root, for each element in the heap, we build a buffer to read data from the correspondin file and another two StreamBuffer objects for writing inverted index and corresponding posting lists, in this way we implement the I/O-efficient mergesort.

 [Special Features beyond basic requirement:]
-	1. gizp compression out of main memory, uncompressed in main memory
+	1. gizp compression out of main memory, uncompressed in main memory, including the intermediate posting
 	2. add postion info in the inverted index

 [Statistics & Performance:]
+	1. base on the small_set( );
+		generating and sort will finish all the docs in Merge will finish all the docs in